 Japan.
-2021 has been a patchy year in combating Covid.
-However, recent business surveys indicate that the economy is rebounding rapidly now that the bulk of the population is fully vaccinated and new virus cases have plunged.
-The Bank of Japan is continuing its very loose monetary policy but with little prospect of getting inflation back above 1% towards its target of 2%, any time soon: indeed, inflation was actually negative in July.
-New Prime Minister Kishida had promised a large fiscal stimulus package after the November general election which his party has now won.
+2021 was a patchy year in combating Covid.
+However, recent business surveys indicate that the economy is rebounding rapidly now that the bulk of the population is fully vaccinated, and new virus cases have plunged.
+The Bank of Japan is continuing its very loose monetary policy but with little prospect of getting inflation back towards its target of 2% any time soon.

 World growth.
 World growth was in recession in 2020 but recovered during 2021 until starting to lose momentum more recently.
-Inflation has been rising due to increases in gas and electricity prices, shipping costs and supply shortages, although these should subside during 2022.
+Inflation has been rising 36 due to increases in gas and electricity prices, shipping costs and supply shortages, although these should subside during 2022.
 It is likely that we are heading into a period where there will be a reversal of world globalisation and a decoupling of western countries from dependence on China to supply products, and vice versa.
 This is likely to reduce world growth rates from those in prior decades.